 “We need never be ashamed of our tears.”

 Crying is a natural response to life and the many things we deal with yet more often then not we act as though this natural response isn’t natural.
 Instead we try to suppress it in an attempt to show how strong we are.
-But who told us our tears are a sign of weakness?
+But who said crying means you’re not strong?

 - It’s OK to cry over your own pain